shahilprasad/shahilprasad/README.md

 ## Hi there, I'm Shahil 👋

-I'm a Full Stack Developer with a passion for building responsive and user-centric applications.
-I am eager to apply my knowledge of front-end and back-end development to solve complex problems and create seamless user experiences.
-Committed to lifelong learning and staying at the forefront of technology trends.
+Transitioning nurse to tech professional with a focus on Cybersecurity and Cloud Computing.

+Currently an undergraduate at the University of Technology Sydney (UTS), studying a Bachelor of Information Technology with Networking and Cybersecurity majors.

+Expertise in full-stack development, underscored by a strong foundation in cybersecurity.
+Proven ability to navigate high-pressure situations, ensuring meticulous attention to detail and protocol adherence.
+Adept at problem-solving and delivering customer-centric solutions.

 ---

-- 🔭 I’m currently working on:
+- 🔭 Certificates I'm currently working towards:
-    - Weather App - React Native
-    - Eduction Platform
+    - AZ-104: Azure Administrator Associate
+    - AI:900 Azure AI Fundamentals

--  🌱 Projects in the planning:
+-  🌱 Certificates in the planning:
-    - DocWait - React Native
-    - 75 Hard
+    - ISC2 CC: Certified in Cybersecurity
+    - CompTIA Security+ (Plus)

 ---